 The Best Way to Get Electrolytes

 When it comes to nutrients and vitamins, many of us reach for foods, which are generally good sources of nutrition.
 Some foods, including whole grains and veggies like sweet potatoes, avocados, kale, and leafy greens, contain minor amounts of electrolytes.

 However, it’s difficult to get the amount of electrolytes your body needs to function properly solely from foods.
 Electrolyte supplementation using tablets, pills, and powders is also ineffective.
 Supplements aren’t regulated and may not contain the ingredients and electrolytes they list on the packaging.
 Additionally, they aren’t meticulously formulated with a proper amount of electrolytes.
 Instead, the best way to get electrolytes is by using an oral rehydration solution (ORS).

-DripDrop ORS, an oral rehydration solution, contains the precise ratio of electrolytes you need to prevent dehydration.
+DripDrop ORS, an oral rehydration solution, contains the precise ratio of electrolytes you need to remedy dehydration.
 The patented formula contains electrolytes, including sodium, potassium, and calcium, along with glucose, which makes it easier for your body to absorb nutrients and replenish electrolytes.
 Oral rehydration solutions, like DripDrop ORS, are recommended by the WHO and have been called the “medical advancement of the century” by UNICEF.